+2023 RMB'000 2022 RMB'000

+Fixed rate loop receivable 0.000

-2022 RMB'000 2021 RMB'000 Fixed-rate loan receivable 9,000
+Fixed-rate loan receivable 9,000

-The Group has a loan receivable from an independent third party denominated in Renminbi amounting to RMB9,000,000, which bore fixed interest rate at 3% per annum and repayable within one year.
-Pursuant to relevant loan agreement, the guarantor, an independent third party required to pay a deposit of HK\$10,000,000 (equivalent to approximately RMB9,000,000) (note 28) to the Group as a guarantee deposit which bore no interest payable.
+The Group has a loan receivable from an independent third party denominated in Renminbi amounting to RMB9,000,000, which bore fixed interest rate at 3% per annum and fully repaid during the year.
+Pursuant to relevant loan agreement, the guarantor, an independent third party required to pay a deposit of HK\$10,000,000 (equivalent to approximately RMB9,000,000) (note 28) to the Group as a guarantee deposit which bore no interest payable, which has been refunded upon the repayment of the loan.